 I’ve always been a big history buff, with a special interest in medieval England and 19th-century urban America, so in addition to contemporary romances, I went on to write medieval romantic suspense and my Nell Sweeney historical mystery series.
 As of this writing, I’ve authored 28 novels and novellas for Bantam, Berkley Prime Crime, Signet, NAL, Harlequin, and St. Martin’s Press, with translations in over twenty countries.

 In recent years, I’ve gotten the rights back to my mysteries, my medievals, and two of my contemporary romances, all of which (along with some newly released work) I’ve self-published as reasonably priced ebooks.
 I designed the covers myself, of course, and gave them the kind of look I always thought they should have.
-In digital form, my books have reached hundreds of thousands of new readers and regularly appear in top-10 lists on Amazon and BarnesandNoble.com.
+In digital form, my books have reached over a million new readers and regularly appear in top-10 lists on Amazon and BarnesandNoble.com.

 In the history of book publishing, the electronic revolution is akin to the introduction of the printing press by Gutenberg.
 Now, as then, new technology is making great, compelling stories more accessible than ever before.
 It’s wonderful to be a part of this journey, both as a writer and as a reader.